10 mistakes you must avoid at all costs when leasing

 2. Underestimating your Mileage

 When starting a lease, the amount of miles the client will put on the car is predetermined.
 Most of the time, dealers will suggest anything from 10,000 to 20,000 km per year.
 If that’s how much a client drives, excellent.
-If that’s not the case, the time is now to make the change.
+If that’s not the case, you need to change your mileage before signing the contract.
+After your signature, you will have to stick to the mileage.
 Really think about how many km you drive a year because if you sign up for 10,000 km a year and end up using, let’s say, 15,000 km, dealers could charge up to CHF 0.30 per exceeding km which would be a whopping CHF 1’500 more each year of the lease.
+Some dealers might even charge you one franc per kilometre.
 It is much less expensive to purchase extra km package beforehand.
 Just remember to be reasonable.
 For information, the usual swiss citizen drives around 30km per day, meaning around 10000 km per year.
 However, don’t commit to 10000 km a year as a new year’s resolution, for example.
 It’ll cost you in the end.
-Additionally, dealers often buy back any unused miles at the end of the lease term.
 Be sure to ask about this before signing anything.
 Negotiate!

 Each lease has a different way to deal with early termination, but none of them are friendly.
 If you commit to 3 or 4 years, really commit to it.
 For example, some companies will demand that you pay the remainder of the monthly payments immediately upon termination.
-On top of that, many also add on a fee of up to CHF1000.
+On top of that, many also add on a fee of at least CHF1000.
 Essentially, you have to pay the remainder of the depreciation costs anyway, so you might as well just continue to lease the car.
-There’s really no good alternative whatsoever besides buying the car cash early from the dealer.
+There’s really no good alternative whatsoever besides buying the car cash early from the dealer - but even here, a penalty fee could be coming your way, depending on the leasing company.

 4. Leasing for too long